 $60 could be yours!

-The post "Free #thoughtvectors Inquiry Project Idea Available" was originally dropped like a smoking hot potato at CogDogBlog (https://cogdogblog.com/2014/07/inquiry-project-idea/) on July 4, 2014.
+The post "Free #thoughtvectors Inquiry Project Idea Available" was originally thawed from a previous ice age and melted at CogDogBlog (http://cogdogblog.com/2014/07/inquiry-project-idea/) on July 4, 2014.